 Alpha activity doesn’t typically happen during sleep as much as when you’re resting but acting together, the alpha and delta activity can hinder your sleep and the restorative properties your brain gets from sleep.
-The alpha wave intrusion has also been linked with fatigue, sleep disorders and major depressive disorders.
+The alpha wave intrusion has also been linked with fatigue, sleep disorders, and major depressive disorders.
 In essence, alcohol before sleeping can mimic those degenerative conditions.

 Our bodies also work on sleep and circadian rhythms.
 You might have heard the term and thought it nothing more than a pattern your body goes through daily, and at the core, that’s accurate.
-That said, circadian rhythms are physical and mental changes and they primarily respond to darkness and light.
-This is why we tend to sleep at night and be awake during day hours.
+That said, circadian rhythms are physical and mental changes, and they primarily respond to darkness and light.
+This is why we tend to sleep at night and be awake during the day hours.

 How Do Circadian Rhythm Disruptions Affect Our Health?

 Experts believe that alcohol before bed affects the production of chemicals in our body that triggers our circadian rhythms to do their jobs.
 Yes, the production of sleep-inducing adenosine helps us fall asleep more quickly, but it doesn’t last long, and we tend to wake up more in the middle of the night.
 This means that we aren’t getting fully restorative sleep, and over time, this has a major impact on our brain and body functions.

 We must maintain our body’s natural circadian rhythms as best we can.
 When we don’t, we can affect everything from our liver to our gut flora and microbiome.
 Our gut and microbiome are what many call the body’s second brain.
 When we affect our body’s circadian rhythms with alcohol consumption, we are also affecting our gut and could even lead to developing leaky gut syndrome.
 Our bodies and our brains depend on restorative sleep for overall health and wellness.